The latest headlines from What'sUpNewp + A look at What's Up on Tuesday

 Things To Do

-3:30 pm to 4:30 pm: Digital Art Workshop at Newport Public Library
+3:30 pm to 4:30 pm: Teen Collage Workshops at Newport.
+Public Library

-5 pm to 7 pm: Henna by Mandy at Newport Public Library
+5:30 pm to 6:30 pm: In Conversation: Jordan Seaberry and Dr. Sunita Puri at Newport Art Museum

-5:30 pm: Larchmont Remembered: Rhode Island’s Most Horrific Sea Disaster at Brownell Library

 6 pm to 7 pm: Ballroom Dance at The Academy at Newport Contemporary Ballet